rChrisb/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 - If n is 0 or less, the function should only print `\n`
 ----------------------------------------
 ### <p align=center>`7.
 I feel like I am diagonally parked in a parallel universe`</p>
+Write a function that draws a diagonal line on the terminal.

+- Prototype: void print_diagonal(int n);
+- You can only use _putchar function to print
+- Where n is the number of times the character `\` should be printed
+- The diagonal should end with a `\n`
+- If n is 0 or less, the function should only print a `\n`
 ----------------------------------------
 ### <p align=center>`8.
 You are so much sunshine in every square inch`</p>
 ----------------------------------------